 WELCOME to the fernzenmosses website.
 This site is dedicated to the appreciation of nature.
 The botanical emphasis is on the land plants that reproduce by spores, the terrestrial cryptogams.
 These are represented by the terms “ferns” and “mosses,” the former to include lycopods, quillworts, and horsetails; the latter includes liverworts and hornworts.
 I do not emphasize algae because they are not land plants, and neither fungi nor lichens because they are not plants.
 The name of this site incorporates “zen” as the conjunction, implying the the spiritual and aesthetic component of appreciation.

-NEW: 2015 Oregon Nature Calendar and Coloring Book.
+NEW: 2016 Oregon Nature Calendar.
 You can get it the old fashioned way by writing a $15 check made out to Northwest Botanical Institute and sending it to:

 Northwest Botanical Institute

 PO Box 30064

 For online ordering with credit card, see under Products tab.

 Gallery: places, liverworts, mosses, (and soon ferns and art).